warrenwhipple/toolset-injection-boilerplate/README.md

 Develop an HTML + CSS + JS feature with third party JS dependencies.
 Bundle everything into a single importable WordPress [Toolset](https://toolset.com/) XML file for easy distribution.

-_Deploying requires at least an [entry level purchase](https://toolset.com/buy/) of the Toolset plugin for WordPress._
+_Deploying to WordPress requires at least an [entry level purchase](https://toolset.com/buy/) of the Toolset plugin._

 ## Features